-It is important to remember that an indication of the presence of an unusual gene does not mean cats have or get a specific condition.
+It is important to remember that an indication of the presence of an unusual gene does not mean cats have or will get a specific condition.
 It means they may be more prone to it.
-As the Basepaws genetic base grows and more discoveries are made, our cat knowledge increases and cats and owners will be informed of changes and developments relevant to them.
+As the Basepaws genetic base grows and more discoveries are made, our cat knowledge increases and cats and owners will be informed of changes and developments relevant to their cat family.

 Special Note: Basepaws have a separate research section for cats with specific conditions.
 Kits are free for cats who meet very specific criteria.
 At the moment, IBS, Asthma, or other genetic diseases are under examination.
 Please check at the link if you believe you may qualify.

 To maintain clinical accuracy, veterinary records are part of the submission requirements for applicants.
 This project is available thanks to grants from committed cat enthusiasts and small companies.